molokatanPrivate/advanced-item-crafting/README.md

 | 2 Kits			| 20						| 58%		|
 | 3 Kits			| 40						| 80%		|

+*chances can be different if you changed the original weighting of mods*

 Depending on the configuration, you can enable perk crafting for epic items and "white" items.
 Crafting of perks respects your defined white- and blacklist from Item Perks.
 You can define additional costs for this process in the configuration.

 ### Remove Perks
 Players can remove existing perks from an item.
+By default the player selects a kit and removed the mod.

 Weighted Crafting will pick a random mod.
 Players can add Kits to that process to increase the chances of picking the desired mod.